 Be My Baby; Colne Dramatic Society

-Amanda Whittington’s Be My Baby throws light on the unspoken realities of the Swinging Sixties, when a generation of women secretly gave birth out of wedlock in Church of England residential homes, before giving their babies up for adoption.
+In the Swinging Sixties, a generation of women secretly gave birth out of wedlock in Church of England residential homes, before giving their babies up for adoption.

-Audiences can sing along to classics hits like Chapel of Love by the Dixie Cups, Past Present & Future by The Shangrilas and So Young by The Ronettes, not forgetting the title track.
+The cast will journey through a classic musical landscape featuring hits like Chapel of Love by the Dixie Cups, Past, Present & Future by The Shangrilas and So Young by The Ronettes, not forgetting the title track.

-The strong all-female cast comprises Emily Williamson, Cathryn Osborne, Brogan Riley, Fiona McInerney, Susan Mullen and Charis Deighton.
+The director has assembled a strong all-female cast, comprising: Emily Williamson; Cathryn Osborne; Brogan Riley; Fiona McInerney; Susan Mullen; and Charis Deighton.

-Be My Baby will be presented at The Little Theatre, River Street, Colne, from Monday, May 1st to Saturday, May 6th, at 7-30pm nightly.
+Be My Baby will be presented at The Little Theatre, River Street, Colne, from Monday to Saturday, starting at 7-30pm nightly.